crazymykl/rust-koans/README.md

 ## The Path to Englightenment

-In order to run the koans, simply run:
+In order to run the koans, **Clone** this repository, and from the root folder simply run:

 ```
 $ cargo run